Request Information

 Pacetti_professor-1

-Eleonora Pacetti is an accomplished opera professional with over 20 years of experience spanning artistic direction, casting, and mentorship in the international opera scene.
-She currently lectures at Rome Business School and is Co-Founder of Finale Produzioni, a media production company focused on music and cultural projects.
-Pacetti holds an MBA from SDA Bocconi, a diploma in piano performance with top honors from the Conservatorio G.B.
-Martini, and has completed important courses at Universität Mozarteum Salzburg and the University of Cambridge.
-She has directed the Young Artist Program at Teatro dell’Opera di Roma, and has coached globally for institutions including Opéra Comique, Opera for Peace, and major recording labels.
-A frequent juror for prestigious competitions, including the Metropolitan Opera’s Laffont Competition, Pacetti has also contributed to projects under UNESCO and the Teatro alla Scala.
-She is a recognized authority on operatic career development.
+Eleonora Pacetti is an opera professional with over 20 years of experience in artistic direction, casting and mentorship.
+She lectures at Rome Business School and is Co-Founder of Finale Produzioni.
+She holds an MBA from SDA Bocconi, a piano diploma with top honors from Conservatorio G.B.
+Martini, and has studied at Mozarteum Salzburg and Cambridge.
+She has directed the Young Artist Program at Teatro dell'Opera di Roma, coached for Opéra Comique and Opera for Peace, and served as juror at the Metropolitan Opera's Laffont Competition, contributing to projects under UNESCO and Teatro alla Scala.

 Stefano Friani is a professional with experience in publishing, editorial management, and cultural journalism.
 He is the Editor at Racconti Edizioni, writer at La Mattita Rossa and he often collaborates with different editorials such as “La Repubblica” and il foglio quotidiano, overseeing acquisitions, translation revisions, editing, and publicity efforts.
 Friani holds a Master’s degree in Journalism and Cultural Management and a Laurea Specialistica in Philosophy from Sapienza University of Rome.
 With years of academic teaching experience, he delivers courses on editorial management at Rome Business School.
 His industry expertise spans editing, translation, proofreading, and iconographic research for prominent Italian publishers including UTET and Einaudi.
 Friani has authored and published critical literary works, including Belfast Boy, and contributes regularly to leading newspapers and cultural outlets.
 His professional network includes collaborations with major Italian media and publishing houses, underpinned by a multilingual proficiency and active participation in literary panels and academic discussions.